sanjogpandasp/Android-Security-Reference/crypto/key_management.md

 - 4.4
   - support for elliptic curve
 - 6.0
   - "Keys which do not require encryption at rest will no longer be deleted when secure lock screen is disabled or reset (for example, by the user or a Device Administrator).
-Keys which require encryption at rest will be deleted during these events.
+Keys which require encryption at rest will be deleted during these events. - [`KeyProtection`](http://developer.android.com/reference/android/security/keystore/KeyProtection.html)
+    - Specification of how a key or key pair is secured when imported into the Android Keystore system.

 #KeyChain